 We've also added a merge check to make sure the source branch has at least one green build prior to merging the code.
 It will allow us to save build time and prevent developers from merging bad code to our production branch.

-When that's done, you can create a pull request to merge the code from master to production and subsequently release the new changes to your production environment.
+When that's done, you can create a pull request to merge the code from main to production and subsequently release the new changes to your production environment.

 Create a pull request to merge changes to production

 As soon as you merge the pull request, you'll be able to see a new pipeline being triggered for the production branch.

 When it completes your new changes will have been successfully deployed to the production environment.

 The prod environment is up-to-date!

 You have now set up a continuous delivery workflow with Bitbucket Pipelines, and you can safely use pull requests to release code to your customers.

 You can find the final source of this example in the repository linked below.

 Continuous delivery with manual trigger for the release

 This configuration is great for teams that are practicing trunk-based development.